Get ReceiptGet Receipt

 Receipt checklist before sending

-• Receipt number is unique in your freelance records.
+• The receipt number is unique inside your freelance records.

-• Client and project names match the source record.
+• Client name, project name, and invoice or agreement reference match the source record.

-• Paid amount and payment date match the payment source.
+• Amount paid and payment date match the payment source exactly.

-• Customer PDF avoids sensitive bank or card details.
+• The customer copy avoids sensitive bank or card details.

-• Receipt is archived with the invoice, contract, or project folder.
+• The receipt is archived with the invoice, contract, or project folder.

 FAQ

-Can a freelancer send a receipt without an invoice?
+Can a freelancer send a receipt for a deposit or retainer?

 GR